Menopausal changes

 Condition Overview

-Menopause marks the end of your reproductive cycle and has significant hormonal changes which are accompanied by night sweats, hot flashes, body aches, fatigue, and irritability.
-On top of these very noticeable outward signs of menopause, it can also negatively impact your pelvic floor health, bone health, and the myofascial system.
+Menopause marks the end of your reproductive cycle and has significant hormonal changes which can be accompanied by night sweats, hot flashes, body aches, fatigue, and irritability.
+On top of these very noticeable outward signs of menopause, it can also negatively impact your pelvic health, bone health, and myofascial system.

 In the postpartum period, we are not going through menopause; however, the drastic hormonal changes women experience during this phase can mimic menopause or peri-menopausal symptoms so it is important to receive guidance and treatment on how to mitigate these responses.